digineo/texd/README.md

   Maximum number of jobs to be enqueued before the HTTP API returns with an error.

+- `--job-directory=PATH`, `-D PATH` (Default: OS temp directory)

+  Place to put job sub-directories in.
+The path must exist and it must be writable.

 > Note: This option listing might be outdated.
 Run `texd --help` to get the up-to-date listing.

 ## HTTP API